Pips Answer for Saturday, September 27, 2025

 I focused on the sum of 7 region across three cells, knowing it had to use specific combinations of the available doubles, and used the 'greater than' and 'less than' hints to pin down the exact positions of the 2-2 and 3-3 tiles.
 The

-Nyt Pips hard answer for 2025-09-27
+NYT Pips hard answer for 2025-09-27

-Answer for 2025-09-27
+Complete answer for 2025-09-27 (Hard)

 Hard puzzle was a much bigger challenge with 16 dominoes.
 I started by looking for the biggest constraint, which was the sum of 18 across three cells.